appium/java-client/docs/The-event_firing.md

 This is pretty similar solution as the `org.openqa.selenium.support.events.EventFiringWebDriver` of the Selenium project.
 You can read about this thing there [The blog post](http://seleniumworks.blogspot.ru/2014/02/eventfiringwebdriver.html).

-Here we were trying to improve existing drawbacks and restrictins using:
+Here we were trying to improve existing drawbacks and restrictions using:

 - API splitting, see above.